waynodiablo/Oystercard/further_javascript/angularjs.md

     })
 })
 ```
 So what is all this?
-HTTP requests in angular return a promise.
+HTTP requests in Angular return a promise.
 This means you have to wait for the request to be fulfilled in order for that promise to contain the data you need.
-The .then method will wait for a promise to be completed before executing the code - in this case, our expectation.
+The `.then` method will wait for a promise to be completed before executing the code - in this case, our expectation.
 Watch the test fail, then let's fix the code:

 ```javascript
 githubUserSearch.factory('Search', ['$http', function($http) {